mjfrigaard/katacoda-scenarios/format-shape-data/docs/format-shape-data.md

 #> #   winter <int>, wood_framed <int>
 ```

 Notice this returned an empty tibble?
-That means `BobRoss` and `BobRossWide` are identical (i.e. no set differences).
+That means `BobRoss` and `BobRossWide` are identical (i.e., no set differences).

 ### Long or wide?

 We've just shown two formats with the same information in them.
 You might be wondering which is better, and the answer is *it depends.* R prefers datasets formatted as long, but there are other reasons you might want to store (or collect) data in the wide format.

-Fortunately, now you don't have to choose because you can easily change whatever arrangement the data are in!
+Fortunately, now you don't have to choose because you can easily change whatever arrangement the data is in!

 ## step 7

 - [x] included in step7.md?

 ### Splitting columns into new columns

-Sometimes data are not as granular as we would like them to be, so we need to break up bits of information into individual columns.
+Sometimes data is not as granular as we would like it to be, so we need to break up bits of information into individual columns.

 For example, the `episode` column contains information on the season and number from `season` and `episode_num`.
 But what if these two columns were missing?
 We could recreate them using `tidyr::separate()`.